 In short, Equifax is the holy grail for identity thieves.

 Unfortunately, Equifax blew it.
-The 2017 data breach exposed personal information on 148 million Americans to hackers and fraudsters.
-Folks, that’s nearly half the country!
-That means there’s around a 1 in 2 chance that at least some of your personal information was compromised.
+The 2017 data breach exposed personal information on 147 million Americans to hackers and fraudsters.
+Folks, that’s over half of the adults in the country!
+That means there’s a 1 in 2 chance that at least some of your personal information was compromised.

 You’re probably very careful about protecting your personal information.
 You don’t give it out unless it’s absolutely necessary, right?
 But here’s the problem: it might already be out there because of the negligence and mistakes of others.
 This is why it’s so important to get identity theft protection.